pivotal/docs-tap/local-source-proxy/troubleshoot.hbs.md

 ### Symptom

-You need to investigate an error by reading the Apps CLI health messages to assess the status of Local Source Proxy and its connectivity with the upstream repository.
+You need to read the Apps CLI health messages to assess the status of Local Source Proxy and its connectivity with the upstream repository.

 ### Solution